The 3 Types Of 2-Stroke Oil For Dirt Bikes To Match Your Budget & Performance Needs

 Castor 2-Stroke Oil For Dirt Bikes – All Natural

 Castor-based oil is my oil of choice (for several reasons I won’t get into here).
 It’s relatively similar to other vegetable-derived oils and has been used in high-performance engines for many years.
-Its chemical composition enables it to polymerize when subjected to high temperatures to form a sticky “wax.”
+It’s chemical composition enables it to polymerize when subjected to high temperatures to form a sticky “wax.”
 Because this wax has lubricating properties, it can still separate metal surfaces, albeit for a short time, in the event of oil starvation (lean ratio).

 Maxima Racing Oil Castor 927 2-Stroke Oil